tahoe-lafs/tahoe-lafs/docs/anonymity-configuration.rst

 * I2P must be installed.
 See here: https://geti2p.net/en/download

-* The BOB API must be enabled.
+* The SAM API must be enabled.

   * Start I2P.
   * Visit http://127.0.0.1:7657/configclients in your browser.
-  * Under "Client Configuration", check the "Run at Startup?" box for "BOB application bridge".
+  * Under "Client Configuration", check the "Run at Startup?" box for "SAM application bridge".
   * Click "Save Client Configuration".
-  * Click the "Start" control for "BOB application bridge", or restart I2P.
+  * Click the "Start" control for "SAM application bridge", or restart I2P.

 * txi2p must be installed ::